DXHeroes/knowledge-base-content/practices/bus_factor.md

 ## Common Pitfalls of Increasing the Bus Factor

 - Team substitutability is missing.
 It seems like everyone is familiar with the product but there is only one person (or a few) that can release it.
 This can be prevented by automatization.
-- The Bus Factor is hidden.
-It does not have to be only about the deep knowledge of your project.
-It can be just one password that is not shared and hides an important part of the project.
+- The Bus Factor may be hidden.
+It does not have to be only about knowledge of your project.
+It can be just one password that is not shared and protects an important part of the project.
-- The documentation is nonexisting.
+- The documentation is poor or nonexistent.
 If the developers do not share their ideas, it is very important to write them down.
+This can be avoided by building trust, or even signing non-disclosure agreements if requested.

 ## Resources for the Bus Factor